jimmymalhan/code_master_platform/5.parsing_API/README.md

 ## Contains 2 projects
 - Requests-HTML
 - Requests-JSON
-- AND requirements of the project
+- AND requirements of the projects